GIScience/gis-training-resource-center/content/Modul_4/en_qgis_map_design_I.md

 :::

-#### Rule-based Labelling:
+#### Rule-based Labelling

 Create rules using expressions to select accurately which features are to be labeled.
 Each rule can have a different text formatting.
 Use this if you want to have more control over the information that will be displayed as labels.
 For example, you can filter your data to only display the names of regional capitals.

 ```{figure} /fig/rule-based_labeling_example_settlements_nga.png
 ---